-La Follette's two primary degree programs—the Master of Public Affairs and the Master of International Public Affairs—attract students with a variety of backgrounds.
+La Follette's two primary degree programs — the Master of Public Affairs (MPA) and the Master of International Public Affairs (MIPA) — attract students with a variety of backgrounds.
 While some students enter La Follette directly from college, others arrive with several years of experience in government or the private sector.

 Policy and management specialization areas include: environment, health, poverty and social welfare, education, energy, urban and regional planning, security, transportation, trade, economic development and nonprofit management.